KimGarza/DungeonBattlesOfWinterspell/README.md

 Dungeon Battles of Winterspell

+FYI It appears as though there is no organization to the files due to the fact that C++ uses filters for organization locally.
+These are not the same thing as folders and I didn't realize this was as much of a limitation as it is since they don't reveal in Github.
+I will go in and organize them in directories for the sake of easier viewing in Github.

 Dungeon Battles of Winterspell is a text-based old school fantasy adventure game; turn-based dungeon crawler.
 The biggest inspiration for this game is Elder Scrolls Arena, (the very first Elder Scrolls game!).